Swinject/Swinject/README.md

 ## Where to Register Services

 Services must be registered to a container before they are used.
-The typical registration approach will differ depending upon whether you are using `SwinjectStoryboard`.
+The typical registration approach will differ depending upon whether you are using `SwinjectStoryboard` or not.

 The following view controller class is used in addition to the protocols and classes above in the examples below.